AdobeDocs/id-service.en/help/implementation-guides/setup-aam-analytics.md

 ```

-## Step 4: Add your Experience Cloud Organization ID to Visitor.getInstance {#section-e2947313492546789b0c3b2fc3e897d8}
+## Step 4: Add your IMS org ID to Visitor.getInstance {#section-e2947313492546789b0c3b2fc3e897d8}

-In the `Visitor.getInstance` function, replace `INSERT-MARKETING-CLOUD-ORGANIZATION ID-HERE` with your Experience Cloud organization ID.
-If you do not know your organization ID, you can find it on the Experience Cloud administration page.
+In the `Visitor.getInstance` function, replace `INSERT-IMS-ORG-ID-HERE` with your IMS org ID.
+If you do not know your IMS org ID, you can find it on the CX Enterprise administration page.
 Your edited function could look similar to the example below.

 `var visitor = Visitor.getInstance("1234567ABC@AdobeOrg", { ...`

 >[!IMPORTANT]
 >
->*Do not* change the case of the characters in your organization ID.
+>*Do not* change the case of the characters in your IMS org ID.
 The ID is case-sensitive and must be used exactly as provided.

 ## Step 5: Add your tracking servers to Visitor.getInstance {#section-0dfc52096ac2427f86045aab9a0e0dfc}